Benjamin-chidera/SayIT-Server/README.md

 - Ensure HF_TOKEN is set and valid.
 - If model responses are inconsistent, consider tightening prompts or post-processing checks.
 - Check server logs for model request/response debugging.

-## License

-Add a license file as needed.